cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

     returning plaintext message `pt`.
 This function can raise an `OpenError` or `NonceOverflowError` upon failure.
   - `Nk`: The length in bytes of a key for this algorithm
-  - `Nn`: The length in bytes of a nonce (and initialization vector) for this algorithm
+  - `Nn`: The length in bytes of a nonce for this algorithm

 A _ciphersuite_ is a triple (KEM, KDF, AEAD) containing a choice of algorithm for each primitive.